Primordial black hole production during first-order phase transitions

-where $\rho_{c}$ is the critical density.
-See Refs.~\cite{Musco:2020jjb,Escriva:2019phb,Musco:2018rwt} for more accurate estimation of the PBH mass, we simply adopt Eq.~\eqref{eq:PBHm} as an illustration, the true mass might be smaller than but the same order as the approximated one.
-In the next section, we will show the evolution of $\rho_{\mathrm{v}}(t)$ and $\rho_{\mathrm{r}}(t)+\rho_{\mathrm{w}}(t)$, the production of energy density perturbations, as well as the predicted PBH mass function in detail.
+where $\rho_{c}$ is the critical density and $\gamma\lesssim 1$ is a factor depending on detailed dynamics of gravitational collapse.
+See Refs.~\cite{Musco:2020jjb} for more accurate estimation of the PBH mass, we simply adopt Eq.~\eqref{eq:PBHm} as an illustration.
+In the next section, we will show the evolution of $\rho_{\mathrm{v}}(t)$ and $\rho_{\mathrm{r}}(t)+\rho_{\mathrm{w}}(t)$, the amplification of energy density perturbations, as well as the predicted PBH mass function in detail.

 The previous analysis implies that the PBH abundance only depends on the basic parameters $\alpha$ and $\beta$, and we do not assume any details of specific models.
-Thus, the mechanism and result of this work is applicable to any PT models.
+Thus, the mechanism and result of this work are generic.

-Although the probability $P(t_{n})$ may be many orders of magnitude smaller than $1$, the PBH abundance is not negligible.
-It is because the Universe is in the radiation dominated era and the scale factor $a$ increases for many orders of magnitude until the time of matter-radiation equality.
-Since the energy densities of PBHs and radiation scale as $a^{-3}$ and $a^{-4}$, the proportion of PBHs in the total energy density is largely amplified by the expansion of the Universe, and the amplification rate depending on the PT temperature.
+In general, The PTs happen in the radiation-dominated era, and the scale factor $a$ increases for many orders of magnitude until the time of matter-radiation equality.
+Since the PBHs energy densities $\rho_{\mathrm{PBH}}\propto a^{-3}$ and radiation energy density $\rho_{\mathrm{r}}\propto a^{-4}$, the proportion of PBH energy density is immensely amplified by the expansion of the Universe.
+Thus, the PBH abundance is nonnegligible although the probability $P(t_{n})$ may be many orders of magnitude smaller than $1$.

 \emph{The PBH mass function and GW energy spectrum}.
-We consider two typical cases as examples, and give the evolution of each component of the energy density, then obtain the predicted GW energy spectrum and PBH abundance.
-The two cases are
+We consider two typical cases as examples 1) a strong PT with $\alpha>1$, 2) a weak PT with $\alpha<1$, and give the evolution of each component of the energy density, then obtain the predicted GW energy spectrum and PBH abundance.

-1) a strong PT with $\alpha,\beta\gg 1$.
-In this case, the duration of the PT is much smaller than the Hubble time, so we simply assume $a(t)=1$ in Eq.~\eqref{eq:Ftn} to obtain $F(t)$.

-2) a weak PT with constant decay rate, i.e., $\Gamma(t)=\Gamma_{0}$ and $\alpha\ll 1$.
-Since the energy density fraction of false vacuum is neglegible, we simply assume the PT happens in the radiation dominated era, i.e., $a\propto t^{1/2}$ in Eq.~\eqref{eq:Ftn}.

-The extreme parameters in the two cases help obtain the upper bound $\beta$~(in a stongest PT, $\alpha\gg 1$) and the lower bound of $\alpha$~(with the longest PT duration time, $\Gamma(t)=\Gamma_{0}$), and the last section indicates that PBHs form more abundantly in a strong and slow PT.